-At the EU level, there has been some resistance to the NHR scheme from other Member States.
-The EU has a general dislike for internal tax competition, which gives one country an unfair advantage over others.
+At the EU level, there has been some resistance to the NHR scheme from the other Member States.
+This is because the EU generally dislikes internal tax competition, which gives one country an unfair advantage over others.
 This has resulted in a recent change to the pension income rule.
-New applicants are now subject to 10% tax for ten years, whereas those who already have HNR status are immune and continue to pay zero tax.
+New applicants are now subject to 10% tax for ten years, whereas those with HNR status are immune and continue to pay zero tax.

 The situation for UK nationals is unclear as the withdrawal agreement and implementation period are still incomplete.
 Those applying before the end of 2020 can use the EU/EEA route; there is nothing in the Double Tax Treaty (DTT) to prevent a successful outcome.

 The position regarding those who can’t move before the end of the year is less clear.
 When the UK leaves the EU and EEA, people wishing to relocate to Portugal will no longer have the automatic right to do so via ‘freedom of movement’.
 As things stand, the DTT will allow UK nationals to qualify for the NHR regime.
 However, from 2021 onwards, the only paths available to establish full tax residence will be the slower ‘normal’ method or the Golden Visa route.
 Many more people will likely choose the Golden Visa route, as it is a fast-track passage to NHR qualification.

 Golden Visa schemes are designed to attract High Net Worth (HNW) and Ultra HNW individuals to live in a country.
 Individuals can qualify for a Residence Permit in various ways, including investing in businesses, research, transferring capital, and through private equity funds.
 The most common method of obtaining a Golden Visa for those who also want to create full tax residency is the purchase of a residential property.
 The property value must be at least €500,000, and the individuals can’t have been tax-resident in Portugal in the previous five years.